MLHale/GenCyber-web-content/day1/virtualization-primer.md

 # Virtualization

 ### Cybersecurity First Principles
 * __Domain Separation__: Good fences make good neighbors.
 When trying to secure a home or computer, separating the areas where resources are and people work prevents accidents and loss of data or private information.
 We are preventing the information worlds from colliding.
+In this lesson, we apply this principle to managing distinct sets of resources by seperating them with a virtual fence in a 'virtual machine.'

 * __Resource Encapsulation__: A resource can be hardware such as memory, disk drives, or a display screen.
 It can also be system objects such as semaphores, a linked list, or shared memory.
 Processes (or programs) need resources to run.
 Resources have to be separated and used in the way they were intended.
+Virtual machines encapsulate an operating system and all of the processes and applications it contains.

 * __Process Isolation__: A process is when a program is run.
 By keeping processes separated, it prevents the failure of one process from causing another to fail.
+Virtual machines isolate processes running inside them from those running elsewhere on a computer.
+This allows users to do many dangerous tasks (such as malware analysis) with little or no risk of harm outside of the virtual machine.

 ### Table of Contents